Of all the different biomes on the planet, the one that covers the most land area are forests.

 While many people have learned all about how important Tropical Rainforests are, they are usually foggier on the details of the other two types, which are Temperate and Boreal.

 Let’s take this opportunity to explore these lightly understood, yet important, different forest types.

 First though, we’d better establish exactly what makes up a biome.
 A biome, to put it simply, is a collection of different ecosystems that share similar characteristics.
 In this case, the biome that we will be looking into today is the Forest biome.

 This is characterized by an abundance of animal and plant life, specifically trees.
-The different Forest types are determined by their geographic locations, which is separated by their latitude.
+The different forest types are determined by their geographic locations, which are separated by their latitude.

 Temperate forests are located in many different locations.
 These include North America, Asia, and Europe.
 They have well defined seasons, and change accordingly throughout the year.
 They are called temperate forests because they do not experience extreme temperatures.

 They are usually frost-free for four to six months during the year, which provides for a growing season that lasts for over half of the year.